 Just like it says…..

 So you wanna get strong.
-The problem is most people I see in the gym say this but don't take the necessary steps into getting strong.
-I see most people going through the motions and then 4 weeks later wondering why they can't bench 405 or squat 500 lbs.
-Granted if you you are a beginner you are not going to see these numbers until you train hard for a couple of years or on the other hand your a genetic freak.
+The problem is most people I see in the gym say this but don’t take the necessary steps it takes to get strong.
+I see most people going through the motions and then 4 weeks later wondering why they can’t bench 405 or squat 500 lbs.
+Granted if you you are a beginner you are not going to see these numbers until you train hard for a couple of years.
 Just going to the gym and doing 3 sets of 10 on 3 different exercises it is not going to get done.
 In fact those 3 sets of 10 are what we call waste of effort.
-At the same time I see people in the gym who want to "tone up".
+At the same time I see people in the gym who want to “tone up”.
 This is utter nonsense.
 Another wasted effort.
-There is no toning up. especially just in the gym. getting more cut and ripped is what you put in your mouth.
-On the other hand lifting heavy weight and you don't have to be so conscious of everything going into your stomach.
-Well I take that back but I will harp on that later in my article.
-First we must discuss what people are doing and what they are doing wrong to not get their goals.
+There is no toning up, especially just in the gym.
+If you want to get ripped, it starts in the kitchen.
+On the other hand, if you want to get strong, you it starts with lifting heavy weight.
+With that in mind, what are people are doing and what are they doing wrong?

 “The real building ends and begins with proper rest and diet.“

 You can’t tell mainstream gym goers about intensity.
 Most of them want to just get on the treadmill and walk their allotted time and forget about really working hard.
 This is what is lacking in most workouts in most gyms now days.
 People want to stay in a comfort zone when they workout.
 In order to grow you have to get outside of that comfort zone.
 You have to be willing to put up with pain.
 There is going to be a certain amount of pain in all of this, but there is a difference is pain and injury.
 Pain is good. pain make you know your alive, makes you know your doing something.
 Injury is different and this is where you have to pay attention and know the difference.